National Socialist Underground murders: Background

 Beate Zschäpe (2 January 1975), Uwe Böhnhardt (1 October 1977 – 4 November 2011) and Uwe Mundlos (11 August 1973 – 4 November 2011) were the founding members of the National Socialist Underground.
 The three grew up in Jena, a town in the former East Germany state of Thuringia.
 Zschäpe met Mundlos at a local youth club while they were both adolescents and they began a romantic relationship.
 In 1994, the then 19-year-old Zschäpe fell in love with Böhnhardt, whom she met through Mundlos.
 As the 1990s continued, the three of them became involved in the far-right, neo-Nazi scene developing in the states of the former GDR.
 They engaged in street fights with an anti-fascist group, attended far-right concerts, and even wore home-made SS uniforms to the former Buchenwald concentration camp.
 Following the Fall of the Berlin Wall and the reintegration of East Germany, neo-Nazi attacks were on the rise in the states of former Eastern Germany.
-After becoming further radicalized, Zschäpe, Mundlos, and Böhnhardt joined the neo-Nazi Group Thuringia Home Guard (Thuringer Heimatschutz).
+After becoming further radicalized, Zschäpe, Mundlos, and Böhnhardt joined the neo-Nazi group Thuringia Home Guard (Thuringer Heimatschutz).

 Following a tip-off from the Federal Intelligence Service (BND), the local Jena Police Force raided a storage garage Zschäpe, Mundlos, and Böhnhardt rented in Jena in 1998.
 In this raid police found TNT and other bomb-making materials as well as a large amount of anti-Semitic material; however, it failed to capture Zschäpe, Mundlos, or Böhnhardt.
 The three went into hiding following the raid and fled to Saxony with the aid of other far-right neo-Nazi groups.

 Over the following 13 years, eight Turkish-Germans, one Greek, and a German police officer were found murdered across Germany.
 All but one of these murders were committed using the same rare Ceska 83 pistol and witnesses described two men fleeing on bicycles.
 German police had little information to go on past this and had not even connected the crimes due to them being committed in different jurisdictions.
 Investigations carried out by the police followed several theories including that the murders were being carried out by the Turkish mafia with the Nuremberg police even going as far as setting up a fake kebab stall in order to lure out members of the Turkish Mafia.
 When asked about a link between the crime and neo-Nazis, the chief investigator of the Munich Murder Commission, Josef Wilfling, responded "Have you ever seen a Nazi on a bike?"

 Crimes involved

 Murder of Enver Şimşek

-Enver Şimşek was a 38-year-old business man with Turkish roots who operated several flower stalls in southern Germany.
-When his employee running the stall in Nuremberg went on holidays, Şimşek himself stepped in for him, and in the afternoon of 9 September 2000 he was shot in the face by two gunmen, and died from his wounds in hospital two days later.
+Enver Şimşek was a 38-year-old businessman with Turkish roots who operated several flower stalls in southern Germany.
+When his employee running the stall in Nuremberg went on holiday, Şimşek himself stepped in for him, and in the afternoon of 9 September 2000, he was shot in the face by two gunmen and died from his wounds in hospital two days later.
 He was the first victim in the series.
 One of the guns used to kill Şimşek was used in nine more murders.